ast-grep/ast-grep.github.io/website/reference/rule.md

 ---

 You can also use `strictness` to change the matching algorithm of pattern.
-See the [deep div doc](/advanced/match-algorithm.html) for more detailed explanation for strictness.
+See the [deep dive doc](/advanced/match-algorithm.html) for more detailed explanation for strictness.

 **Example**: